St0lenThunda/FreelanceScripts/csv_json_converter/README.md

 # 🧙‍♂️ CSV ⇄ JSON Converter Tool

 > ## Purpose
 > A two-way data converter for CSV and JSON files.
+It contains functions to convert CSV files to JSON format and vice versa.
+The script can be run from the command line, allowing users to specify input and output files, or it can prompt for file paths interactively if no arguments are provided.
 >
 > Key Features:
 > - Converts CSV to JSON and JSON to CSV.